UTIs in children are common and treatable. To prevent complications, call your child's doctor to get treatment as soon as you notice symptoms.

 Following these tips may prevent symptoms of UTI in children.

-- Encourage your child to use the bathroom when he or she has to go, rather than holding it.
+- Encourage your child to use the bathroom when they have to go, rather than holding it.

 - Teach your child how to properly wipe, front to back, after going to the bathroom.